os-js/osjs-widgets/README.md

 osjs.register(WidgetServiceProvider);
 ```

+And in your stylesheet (`src/client/index.scss`):

 ```css
 @import "~@osjs/widgets/index.scss";
 ```

-To set up a default set of widgets in the user settings, modify your client configuration file:
+To set up a default set of widgets in the user settings, modify your client configuration file (`src/client/config.js`):

 ```javascript
 {